-- A. Magnifying glasses, materials or any other items used to assist in Identification are prohibited.
+A. Magnifying glasses, materials or any other items used to assist in Identification are prohibited.
 Contest provider will supply identification tools when necessary.
-When magnifying glasses are needed, contest providers will provide a magnifying glass for each specimen. - B. Team members must provide their own compliant clipboard and/or clean folder with the following items: scan sheet, and/or copy of the scan sheet, optional Texas FFA CDE drop sheet, and/or 2 sheets of lined or unlined blank paper.
+When magnifying glasses are needed, contest providers will provide a magnifying glass for each specimen.
+A. Simple magnifying glasses or hand lenses are permitted to be carried by contestants for assistance in identification when necessary

+B. Team members must provide their own compliant clipboard and/or clean folder with the following items: scan sheet, and/or copy of the scan sheet, optional Texas FFA CDE drop sheet, and/or 2 sheets of lined or unlined blank paper.